-A few months ago, I wrote a blog entitled “Asking the wrong questions: Sponsorship by the numbers”.
+A while back, I wrote a blog entitled “If the Answer is a Sponsorship Formula, You’re Asking the Wrong Question”.
 Ever since, I have had a steady stream of people requesting the questions sponsorship professionals should ask.
-So, I’ve now done a sponsorship SAQ (should-ask questions) for both sponsors and sponsorship seekers, covering the most important questions our industry tend to ignore.
+So, I’ve now done a sponsorship SAQ (should-ask questions) for both sponsors and rightsholders, covering the most important questions our industry tend to ignore.

 This is THE big question, and while many sponsors do ask it, most don’t really dig for the answer.

 If you answer this question with anything having to do with the sponsorship itself, you’ve got it wrong.
 You aren’t sponsoring it for awareness.
 You aren’t sponsoring it because it’s a good cause.
 You aren’t sponsoring it because it’s a bargain.
 You aren’t sponsoring it because it’s iconic or prestigious or well-matched.
-You are sponsoring for only two reasons:
+You are sponsoring for only three reasons:

 When most people think of “resources”, they are really thinking “money”.
-Honestly, money is the least of your concerns, as it is possible to leverage sponsorship fantastically for far less money than you probably think (10-25% of the value of the fee, in most cases).
+Honestly, money is the least of your concerns, as it is possible to leverage sponsorship fantastically for far less money than you probably think (10-30-ish% of the value of the fee, in most cases).
 Instead, you really need to think in terms of all of the resources you’re going to need:

 Buy-in is like a magic potion for sponsorship.
 It multiplies results, shortens required lead-times, amplifies creativity, and spotlights potential issues before they undo you.
 The problem is that you have to get the stakeholders on-side, and after decades of the typical sponsorship being not very good, there is often little understanding of the real power and potential of the medium.

 The answer to this question will be different from one sponsor to another, but in my experience, it comes down to one or a combination of these things: